Mirrorless vs DSLR: introduction

 - CSC: The mirrorless design makes it easier to add high-speed shooting

-You need a fast continuous shooting mode to capture action shots, and compact system cameras are streaking ahead here, partly because the mirrorless system means there are fewer moving parts and partly because many models are now pushing ahead into 4K video – this demands serious processing power, which helps with continuous shooting too.
+You need a fast continuous shooting mode to capture action shots, and mirrorless cameras are streaking ahead here, partly because the mirrorless system means there are fewer moving parts and partly because many models are now pushing ahead into 4K video – this demands serious processing power, which helps with continuous shooting too.

-- CSC: 4K video becoming more common, better live view AF – this looks like the future
+- CSC: 4K video is becoming more common, better live view AF – this looks like the future

 - DSLR: Even entry-level models have full manual controls, and DSLRs are powerful cameras